sximenez/2024-01-jan-binary-file-reader/README.md

 }
 ```

-## Amend the extension if conflicting.
+## Amend the extension if conflicting

 We end the exercise by creating the `AmendExtension()` method.